kaedenbrinkman/uw-sso-login/README.md

 ## Setup
 Install the extension

-You may need to edit the extension ID
+You may need to edit the extension ID on [this line](https://github.com/kaedenbrinkman/uw-sso-login/blob/c94e9b42e9d9be08c03a68bc49bbecaebbc54ada/src/autofill.js#L22)

 ## Usage
 Click the extension icon